 Dual Award PhD: Human and activity detection in ambient assisted living scenarios

-Our previous work in ACCOMPANY project (accompanyproject.eu) and recent collaboration with the North Hertfordshire County Council, focuses on person and activity detection in ambient assisted living scenarios.
-The next natural progression in this work is to improve on the technological readi-ness of systems for deployment in supervised and unsupervised settings.
-This involves working on detection algorithms fidelity, as well as user interfaces for the triad of care, the person under care, their relatives andthe service provider.
-The goal here is to detect people and objects and what people do with objects.
+Our previous work in ACCOMPANY project and recent collaboration with the North Hertfordshire County Council, focuses on person and activity detection in ambient assisted living scenarios.
+The next natural progression in this work is to improve the technological readiness of systems for deployment in supervised and unsupervised settings.
+This involves working on detection algorithms fidelity, as well as user interfaces for the triad of care, the person under care, their relatives, and the service provider.
+The goal is to detect people and objects and what people do with objects.
 This then serves as a repository of activities that are automatically detected in support of independent living.
-The PhD involves both elements of robotics and artificial intelligence, thus to enable accurate detection of activities in a robot-mediated interaction scenario.
+The PhD involves both elements of robotics and artificial intelligence to enable accurate detection of activities in a robot-mediated interaction scenario.

-A further inspiration and enrichment for this topic emerges from the dual award nature of this PhD.
-Candidates will have the opportunity to receive co-supervision from Prof Gu Fang at Western Sydney University in order to enrich aspects of activity monitoring from state of the art in monitoring in industrial environments.
-Candidates are also required tospend first and third year at University of Hertfordshire, and to spend the second year of their PhD research in Sydney, Australia.
+Further inspiration and enrichment for this topic emerges from the dual award nature of this PhD.
+Candidates will have the opportunity to receive co-supervision from Prof Gu Fang at Western Sydney University to enrich aspects of activity monitoring from state of the art in monitoring in industrial environments.
+Candidates are also required to spend first and third year at University of Hertfordshire, and to spend the second year of their PhD research in Sydney, Australia.

 Candidates are expected to have very good programming skills and prior experience in using ambient sensors and mobile robotic devices.
-Experiences in multisensory fusion is a bonus.
+Experience in multisensory fusion is a bonus.

-The University of Hertfordshire provides a very stimulating environment, offering a large number of specialised and interdisciplinary seminars as well as general trainingand researcher development op-portunities.
+The University of Hertfordshire provides a very stimulating environment, offering many specialised and interdisciplinary seminars as well as general training and development opportunities.
 The University is situated in Hatfield, in the green belt just north of London.

-This is a three-year funded project to begin in 2022 and funding covers UKRI stipend plus tuition fees.
-The starting date is negotiable, but we would like the applicant to start no later than September 2022.
+This is a three-year funded project to begin in 2022 and funding covers UKRI stipend (£15,609 bursary per year) plus tuition fees.
+The starting date is negotiable, but we would like the applicant to start no later than September 2022